Unlawful Termination

 How is wrongful termination defined under California law?

-In California, wrongful termination occurs when an employee is terminated in violation of state or federal employment laws, public policies, or the terms of an employment contract.
-Examples include firing an employee for discriminatory reasons, in retaliation for whistleblowing, or for taking legally protected leave.
-Understanding the complexities surrounding wrongful termination is crucial for both employers and employees in order to ensure compliance with all applicable laws.
-Consulting with an experienced wrongful termination attorney in Fontana can provide clarity and guidance in navigating these complex situations.
+In California, wrongful termination means firing an employee in violation of state or federal laws, public policy, or a contract.
+Examples include firing based on discrimination, retaliation for whistleblowing, or for taking protected leave.
+Both employers and employees need to know the legal landscape to stay compliant.
+Speaking with a wrongful termination attorney in Fontana helps clarify your situation and identifies the best next steps.

 What are my rights if I have been wrongfully terminated in Fontana?